-As part of the heritage designation by-law update for 145 Stone Street South, Gananoque, a more extensive research report has been prepared to augment the supporting historical information of the original by-law.
+As part of the heritage designation by-law update for 11 Church Street, Gananoque, a more extensive research report has been prepared to augment the supporting historical information of the original by-law.
 In this manner it was possible to fully respond to the Ontario Heritage Act (Ont.
 Reg.
 9/06) criteria required by the review, as well as the list of heritage attributes.
-The original supporting information correctly identified that the property was appropriate for heritage designation, however, there was limited analysis of its architectural significance (other than a recording of its existing features), and no analysis of its historical context and environmental/contextual significance, which are all part of the three main categories under Ont.
-Reg.
-9/06.
-These have been addressed in the augmented historical analysis which supports the Ont.
+The original supporting information correctly identified that the property was appropriate for heritage designation, however, there was limited analysis of its architectural significance (other than a recording of its existing features), and no analysis of its historical context and environmental/contextual significance, high the augmented historical analysis which supports the Ont.
 Reg.
 9/06 criteria required by the review, as well as the list of heritage attributes.